christy8059/independent-study/entries/entry_two.md

 <img src=../images/search.png>
 <br>

 The line of code tells the client object to look for any tweets that has the hashtag of school.
-Then take the first result and puts the username and the tweet in the command line.
+Then take the first result and print the username and the tweet in the command line.
 <br>

 # Next steps